ngrt372/ngrt372/README.md

 Aprox.
 RL Date | Project Name | Description
 ---------------|--------------|-------------
-Summer 2023 (not sure) | tOS | An "operating system" like macOS working in your web browser.
+N/A | tOS | An "operating system" like macOS working in your web browser.
 You are the choice for running in your computer or mobile.